 There is an art to teaching.
-Just as there are different art forms there are different ways to teach people any subject.
+Just as there are different art forms, there are different ways to teach people any subject.
 All subjects can be learned if the information is presented 1) simply and 2)clearly.

 I love to tutor or teach students and help them gain confidence in the subject matter.
 I begin tutoring as a result of substitute teaching in school districts when I took time off from an engineering career to travel.
 I fell in love with teaching.
 I have tutored bright students and difficult students.
 Each student has different learning styles and I like to get to know my students so to tailor my teaching to their learning style.
 There is nothing more satisfying than to see a light bulb moment in a students face.
 My motto is you cannot fail if you do not quit.

-Lamar University - Bachelors, Mechanical Engineer
+Undergraduate Degree: Lamar University - Bachelors, Mechanical Engineering

 What is your teaching philosophy?